Click on the name of a working group to access a Directory page that lists the chairs and members of that working group and their contact information.

 - Malignancy Working Group – Gathers information about cancers diagnosed in study participants.
 Reviews new and on-going cancer projects in the MWCCS.
 Gives feedback on analyses of the MWCCS cancer data.

 - Metabolic Working Group– Supports research and provides expertise in areas relating to and affected by endocrine and metabolic disorders in adults living with and at risk for HIV infection.
-Areas falling under the primary purview of the Metabolic Working Group include dyslipidemia, disorders of insulin and glucose homeostasis, body composition (including obesity, lipodystrophy, and visceral adiposity), bone metabolism and fractures, and sex hormone disturbances (including menopause and male hypogonadism).
-Strives to provide support and expertise to the other working groups that advance the Unified Scientific Agenda, for whom metabolic issues play a critical role in the development or progression of disease.
-Examples include, but are not limited to, hepatic steatosis, cardiovascular disease, aging, cognitive function, cancer, and the psychosocial determinants and effects of these comorbid conditions.
-Supports development of guidelines for ascertainment of clinical events and the mentoring of junior investigators.
+This includes dyslipidemia, disorders of insulin and glucose homeostasis, body composition (obesity, lipodystrophy, and visceral adiposity), bone metabolism and fractures, and sex hormone disturbances (menopause and male hypogonadism).
+Examples include, but are not limited to, hepatic steatosis, cardiovascular disease, aging, cognitive function, cancer, and the psychosocial determinants and effects of these comorbid conditions. .

 - Pharmacology Working Group –This working group studies how HIV medicines are used, how they move through the body, and side effects they may cause.
 To study this, drug levels are measured in hair and blood.
 This group advises other working groups on how to use drug level data.
 The group helps researchers who want to use MWCCS samples to answer questions about HIV medicines in men and women.